How To Cold Email Investors - Michael Seibel

 Founders often ask me how to cold email an investor when they're interested in raising money.
 I receive tons of cold emails from founders, and I try to actually reply to all of them.
 Here are some tips on some things you should and shouldn't do when cold emailing an investor.

-First, the do's.
-Make it short.
+First, the do's: Make it short.
 If you send me a wall of text, if you send me an email that takes two to five minutes to read, it's really hard for me to read it in the normal course of me doing my work.
 Oftentimes, I'll store it, save it for later, and then it's not clear when I'll get back to it.
 If you can make your email something that I can read in 60 seconds or less, you can pretty much guarantee that I'll read it.
 That's the most important thing you need.
-You need not to sell me on writing a check and investment in your company; you need me to just read what you're working on and understand what's working on enough to want to reply back.
+You need not to sell me on writing a check or investment in your company; you need me to just read what you're working on and understand it enough to want to reply back.

 The next thing is send your email from a company email address and an email address that has your name in it.
-You'd be surprised at how many emails I get from oftentimes really weirdly formatted personal emails, so I can't tell what the person's name is; or like an info@ email address, which just I don't know what it is, but it’s just kind of weird to get an email from a person talking about their company not from their company email address.
+You'd be surprised at how many emails I get from often times really weirdly formatted personal emails, so I can't tell what the person's name is, or like an info@ email address.
+It’s just kind of weird to get an email from a person talking about their company, not from their company email address.
 It just sets things off the wrong way.
-Also, most investors are using some type of tool that gives them information about the person who's emailing them, you know, Rapportive or Superhuman or so on and so forth.
-If you don't send email from your actual email address you use, I don't get to see that information.
+Also, most investors are using some type of tool that gives them information about the person who's emailing them—rapportive, superhuman, or so forth—and if you don't send email from your actual email address, I don't get to see that information.

 The last thing is track opens.
 If you're emailing investors, track the open rate and make sure that people are actually seeing your email.